 It’s tough to save up for a home when it feels like you’re constantly using all your wages on your student debt.
-With that in mind, it might be worth looking into another way to cut costs.
+With that in mind, it might be worth looking into another way to cut costs and to learn how much you’ll need to save to cover your bills each month.
 Refinancing your student loans and any credit card loans you had while you were in college into a new loan with a private lender can sometimes be an excellent choice.
 You can go online to use a student loan refinance calculator to check how much you can save.
 Once you reduce your monthly interest payments, it’s easy to just watch the savings add up.

 Learn to Live Frugally